 - Ask doctors and nurses to speak to women about the importance of getting screened for breast cancer.

-- Encourage women age 40 and older to talk with their doctors about when to start getting mammograms.
+- Encourage women ages 40 to 49 to talk with their doctors about when to start getting mammograms.

-- Talk with women ages 50 to 74 in your community about getting mammograms every 2 years.
+- Organize an event to talk with women ages 50 to 74 in your community about getting mammograms every 2 years.

 How can I help spread the word?